-50% of the seats shall be filled on the basis of merit in the B.Sc.(H) Computer Science Examinations of University of Delhi.
-Only those students who have secured at least 60% marks in the B.Sc.(H) Computer Science examination of the University of Delhi are eligible for consideration under this category.
-The candidates interested to apply for admission under this category, must apply along with application processing fee by the deadline mentioned in this document.
-No separate advertisement shall be issued for this purpose.
+50% of the seats are filled on the basis of merit in the B.Sc.
+(H) Computer Science Examinations of University of Delhi.
+The students seeking admission under this mode must apply for admission by the last date mentioned in this bulletin.